patshepgith23/cybersecurity-portfolio/README.md

 Welcome to my cybersecurity portfolio.
 This repository showcases my professional work and expertise in various security domains, including hands-on experience from my time at Cisco Systems and Apple.
 The projects here demonstrate practical applications of security principles across governance, architecture, engineering, and operations.

+Important Note on Confidentiality:
+All work samples in this portfolio have been carefully sanitized to protect confidential information.
+I have removed or anonymized all personally identifiable information (PII), proprietary company data, internal tooling details, and sensitive technical implementations.
+The examples presented reflect my methodologies, problem-solving approaches, and security expertise while maintaining strict adherence to confidentiality obligations and professional ethics.
+Where specific technologies or processes were proprietary, I have substituted generic equivalents or described concepts at an appropriate level of abstraction.

 ## Overview

 This portfolio contains comprehensive documentation of security projects spanning six major domains: